Macrometacorp/docs/docs/photoniq/prerendering/best-practices-prerendering.md

 ## Use the API for Caching and Recaching

-Take advantage of the prerendering service's API to programatically cache or recache pages.
-This ensures that crawlers always access up-to-date content, and allows you greater control over your caching strategy.
-You can also manually purge the cache in the web console.
+Take advantage of the caching feature to serve the static version of your website's page faster.
+By using this feature, the pages are cached and served to the bots without the need of prerendering them again.
+Configure the cache expiration time according to how frequently your website is modified.

 For more information about managing the Prerendering cache, refer to [Manage Cache](manage-cache).

 ## Remove or Update Dead Links